DarkJaslo/Domains/README.md

   All of this is heavily inspired in a [game/competition I took part in at university](https://github.com/DarkJaslo/EDA-game-Q12223).
 I extracted the factory pattern from there and made a similar board and core mechanics, with enough changes of my liking to make something different and more challenging while learning from the experience.

   Of course, the game is functional and the documentation is there, but I don't necessarily expect nor need for it to be used.
 I made it just because I wanted to learn while making an interesting project.
 If anyone ends up making a player for it, feel free to contact me about that, it will be fun!
-Other of the main reasons I made this was so that I could try a lot more stuff making players for it, after all.
+Another of the main reasons why I made this was so that I could try a lot more stuff making players for it, after all.
 </p>

 ## Mechanics